61040-ddag/neighborhoods/README.md

 - `400` if neighborhoodId is not given
 - `403` if the user is not logged in
-- `404` neighborhoodId of a neighborhood is not a recognized neighborhood
+- `404` if neighborhoodId of a neighborhood is not a recognized neighborhood

 #### `POST /api/certifiedResidency`